mangapress/mangapress/README.md

 * Latest/Archive Comics are in-line with WordPress standards
     * [X] Keep back-compat with selected Latest/Archive pages
     * [X] Change page option backend to make use of the slug filters to allow users to override these
-    * [ ] Add notice to the WordPress admin to inform users which pages are being used for Latest/Archive, similar to WordPress Posts/Home functionality
+    * [X] Add notice to the WordPress admin to inform users which pages are being used for Latest/Archive, similar to WordPress Posts/Home functionality
+    * [X] Check if page has been set as Blog/Home static page and display a warning
+    * [ ] Add Latest Comic shortcode for displaying the latest comic in page content
+    * [ ] Add shortcode for pulling in a comic or group of comics — potentially based on category?

 ## Description